klebgenomics/KleborateModular/docs/source/modules.rst

 **************************************

 Kleborate v3 includes a range of modules for typing bacterial genomes, most of which are specific to a particular species or complex (*Klebsiella pneumoniae SC*, *Klebsiella oxytoca SC*, *Escherichia coli*).
-We therefore recommend specifying a preset list of modules to run based on the organism, rather than specifying individual modules.
+We therefore recommend specifying ``-p`` (*kpsc*, *kosc*, *escherichia*) or ``-m`` (list of modules to run based on the organism).
 This will run the species detection module first, and if the species matches that specified in --preset, the preset modules for that species will be run (if not, the species will be reported and the remaining fields will be blank).

 Details of the available modules, how they work, and how to interpret the outputs, are given below.